 Adoption costs vary greatly depending upon the type of adoption.
-Listed below are ranges for the costs of adoption as of 2004.
-(Source: National Adoption Information Clearinghouse, a service of the Children’s Bureau, Administration for Children and Families, U.S. Department of Health and Human Services)
+Listed below are ranges for the costs of adoption as of 2020.
+(Source: Creating a Family)

 - Additional Costs: Home Study (required for all types of adoption), legal fees, foreign travel, foreign attorney fees, and passport and visa fees.

 A Child Waits Foundation provides low-interest loans up to $10,000 to help defray the cost of an international adoption.
 Loan eligibility is determined by financial need; to apply, a home study must be completed.
 Marital status and age are not factors in determining eligibility.

 Associates Home Loan Adoption Grant, provides grants to adoptive individuals and families.